capital1s/Backtest/README.md

 - For environment variable changes, update `.env` and re-run the script.

 ### Advanced
 - Customize environment variables in `.env` for API keys, database URLs, or frontend config.
+Never hardcode credentials; always use environment variables and document them in `.env.example`.
 - For production, consider using Docker or a process manager (e.g., PM2, Supervisor).